30 Ways to Have a Happy Long-Distance Relationship

 Your foolproof plan for making it work.

 Most people say they’d never consider a long-distance relationship.
 But that’s usually before they don’t have a choice.
 (Hey, life’s full of curveballs.)
 And while we can all agree that LDRs aren’t ideal, they’re definitely not the end of the world—or even the death knell of your relationship.
-In fact, with the right mindset, the right tips, and the right managed expectations, you can have a long-distance relationship that thrives and grows stronger over time.
+In fact, with the right mindset, the right expectations, and the right pieces of long distance relationship advice, you can have an LDR that thrives and grows stronger over time.
 So read on, and keep the spark alive!
 And for more relationship advice, check out these 30 Funniest Pieces of Celebrity Advice.

 Set Clear Personal Boundaries

 One of the most important pieces of long distance relationship advice is to set boundaries.
 “First and foremost, you and your partner need to set some guidelines: what is acceptable, what isn’t,” says April Davis, relationship expert and Founder of LUMA Luxury Matchmaking.
 You don’t need us to tell you that boundaries related to fidelity are important, but it turns out that personal boundaries play a huge role in relationships from afar, as well.
 “Long distance relationships fail because of a lack of trust and invasion of space, even if it’s just virtual space.”
 And for more on curbing your smartphone addiction, these are the 11 Easy Ways to Conquer Your Smartphone Addiction.

 Pretend You’re Single

 Yup, for real.
 Aside from actually having a physical relationship with someone else, experts say you can pretty much behave however you want—kind of like when you were single.